 - 1. Entering and command retrieval: The robot should enter the arena and wait for further commands. - 2.
-Searching for objects: When told to do so by an operator, the robot moves to the designated room, and starts searching for objects. - 3.
+Searching for objects: When told to do so by an operator (team member), the robot moves to the designated room, and starts searching for objects. - 3.
 Grasping objects: Any object found by the robot may be grasped by it.
 Before or right after grasping the object, the robot has to announce which object it has found or that the object is unknown. - 4.
 Putting objects back: After grasping the object, the robot has to deliver known objects to the location that is defined beforehand for that object category (Section 3.2.5).
-Unknown objects have to be brought to the trash bin which is included in the set of predefined locations (Section 3.2.6).
+Unknown objects have to be brought to the trash bin which is included in the set of predefined locations (Section 3.2.6). - If a table top or shelf is defined, it must be placed on the table or in the shelf, respectively. - If a place on the floor is defined, it must be placed not more than 50cm away from a defined reference point, in case of a bin it must be inside the bin. - The object has to be safely placed at its assigned location and must stay there for at least 10sec. - 5.
+Handling objects multiple times: Scores can only be gained a single time for each specific object.

 - 1. Command: The command given to the robot is "Clean up the room" where room is the replaced by the actual room name.
 If needed, the command may be extended to start or end with the robot's name. - 2.
 Collisions: Slightly touching the objects is tolerated.
 Driving over the objects or any other form of a major collision is not allowed, and the referees directly stop the robot (Section 3.6.1). - 3.
-Asking for help: In case the robot is not able to grasp or place an object, it may ask for help (a "hand over").
+Asking for help: In case the robot is not able to grasp or place an object, it may ask for help (a "hand over"). - 3.1.

-- 3.1.
 For a "hand over", the robot has to clearly indicate to a referee what needs to be done. - 3.2.
 A "hand over" instead of grasping requires that the robot is positioned close to the object, faces it and (correctly) names it. - 3.3.
 A "hand over" instead of placing requires that the robot is positioned close to the location, faces it and (correctly) names it. - 3.4.
 The robot may only manipulate one object via a hand-over at a time. - 3.5.
 Whenever a hand-over is used, you must not use another hand-over to retrieve or place another object!

-4.3.5 Referee instructions
+4.4.5 Referee instructions